cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 {% badge /img/posts/2024/2024-01-12/target.png 140 https://www.oxfordlearnersdictionaries.com/definition/american_english/sniper %}

+It's harder to sell an believe on a magical pill that cures everything than in one that targets a very particular disease.

 As I've seen, computer scientists are hired based on an assessment of their capacity to bring something new to the table.
 The most important is proving that one can make an **immediate impact** on a certain project.
-Thus, in the highly competitive tech industry, I believe in adopting the mindset of a sniper preparing the résumé.
+Thus, in the highly competitive tech industry, I believe in adopting the mindset of a special rather than of a generalist when preparing the résumé.

-This mean taking the role of as a specialist rather than a generalist.
+Think of it as a sniper.

-I believe it's good being as specific as possible and thinking from the perspective of the hiring person.
+The deal is being as specific as possible and thinking about ourselves from the perspective of the recruiter.
 For example, what I did as a research assistant, or at that technical training back in 2013 is completely irrelevant today.
 Recent experience is much more important!
 So I would rather highlight the most recent and significant accomplishments, rather than dwelling on outdated experiences.

 ```mermaid
 %%{init: {'theme':'base'}}%%